devbisme/KiPart/docs/usage.rst

 if the ``-w`` flag is also used.
 Any existing parts in the library that are not overwritten are retained.

-Specifying the ``--fill`` option will determine how schematic boxes are filled
+Specifying the ``--fill`` option will determine how schematic boxes are filled:

 * ``no_fill``: Default.
 Schematic symbols are created with no filled boxes.
 * ``fg_fill``: Schematic boxes will be foreground filled